-I made Blueberry Preserves last week, and you can find the recipe here.
+I made Blueberry Preserves last week and it inspired me to make these Blueberry Ginger Thumbprints.
 Preserves are such an easy and delicious recipe to make instead of buying them.
 But, you can also buy blueberry jam to use for this recipe as well too, so don’t worry.
 Whatever is best for you, the recipe will work just great with store bought or homemade jam.
 This thumbprint cookie recipe is so easy and so delicious!
 You’ll want to bake these cookies every week.
 Get the recipe below for my Blueberry Ginger Thumbprint Cookies.

 Tips for Blueberry Ginger Thumbprints

 • Make sure your butter is soft.
 You should cream together the butter, sugar and vanilla before starting your timer.
 This means that you should mix these ingredients together until there are no chunks of butter.
 Then start the timer for and continue mixing.